Adapted from Israeli Soul. This is a half recipe from the one in the book with a few small changes.

 - I have made this with a variety of tahini, and it always works out.

 - I have made this with both cooked-from-scratch (often this recipe or this one) and canned chickpeas.
-I’d like to think I could discern the difference in a blind taste test, but I’m not sure I could.
-Don’t be afraid to use the can.
+Don’t be afraid to use the can — it works beautifully.

 - 1 cup (227 g) well-stirred tahini